infiniteflight/infiniteflight-docs/flying-guide/take-off-to-cruise/vor-(vhf-omni-directional-range)-navigation.md

 - Compass rose orientated with the current aircraft heading
 - Blue heading bug displaying the [Autopilot FCU](/guide/getting-started/pilot-user-interface/autopilot#autopilot) bugged heading
-- Single blue pointer to represent BRG (bearing) 1 - when tuned to a navigation source (ILS, VOR or NBD) it will point to the navigation aid
+- Single blue pointer to represent BRG (bearing) 1 - when tuned to a navigation source (ILS, VOR or NDB) it will point to the navigation aid
-- Double blue pointer to represent BRG (bearing) 2 - when tuned to a navigation source (ILS, VOR or NBD) it will point to the navigation aid
+- Double blue pointer to represent BRG (bearing) 2 - when tuned to a navigation source (ILS, VOR or NDB) it will point to the navigation aid
 - Course Deviation Indicator (CDI) made up of the Course Pointer and Lateral Deviation Bar - displayed in magenta for GPS, and light green for NAV 1 and NAV 2